Are Circuits Changing at Machu Picchu?

 Yes.
 It's true.
 It was officially announced less than two weeks from the date that it took effect on June 1, 2024.
 The Machu Picchu national park has been divided into 10 new routes, or circuits.
 Tickets for all 10 routes can be purchased on the new TuBoleto ticketing website which I linked below.
 The old Joinnus website was shut down on August 3 and the new Peru government website launched on August 4..
 So stay with me.
 Follow us on Instagram (@AdiosBasecamp) or Facebook

-Is Peru Launching a New Website for Buying Machu Picchu Tickets?
+Peru Launched a New Website for Buying Machu Picchu Tickets

 Yep!
-A new website was launched to buy Machu Picchu entry tickets.
-During the transition there was a gap in buying tickets online on Sat Aug 3.
-The new website is now up,.
+A new website was launched in August, 2024 to buy Machu Picchu entry tickets.
 Here is the link to read more details where I will provide the correct URL for the new booking website.

 New Circuits at Machu Picchu are Color Coded (Red, Blue and Yellow)